Tour de France: Young rider classification

 Tadej Pogačar wearing the White Jersey at the 2023 Tour de France.
-Pogačar is the only rider to win the Young Rider's Classification 4-times overall and has held the white jersey for a record 75 days in total.
+Pogačar is the only rider to win the Young Rider's Classification 4 times overall, and has held the white jersey for a record 75 days in total.

 The leader of the classification is determined the same way as the general classification, with the riders' times being added up after each stage and the eligible rider with lowest aggregate time is dubbed the leader.
-The Young rider classification is restricted to the riders that will stay under the age of 26 in the calendar year the race is held.
-Originally the classification was restricted to neo-professionals – riders that are in their first three years of professional racing – until 1983.
-In 1983, the organizers made it so that only first time riders were eligible for the classification.
+The young rider classification is restricted to the riders that will stay under the age of 26 in the calendar year the race is held.
+Originally the classification was restricted to neo-professionals – riders in their first three years of professional racing – until 1983.
+In 1983, the organizers made it so that only first-time riders were eligible for the classification.
 In 1987, the organizers changed the rules of the classification to what they are today.

 This classification was added to the Tour de France in the 1975 edition, with Francesco Moser being the first to win the classification after placing seventh overall.
 The Tour de France awards a white jersey to the leader of the classification, although this was not done between 1989 and 2000.
 Six riders have won both the young rider classification and the general classification in the same year: Laurent Fignon (1983), Jan Ullrich (1997), Alberto Contador (2007), Andy Schleck (2010), Egan Bernal (2019) and Tadej Pogačar (2020 and 2021).
 Three riders have won the young rider classification three times in their respective careers: Jan Ullrich, Andy Schleck and Tadej Pogačar.

-As of 2015 Jersey sponsor is Optician company Krys, replacing Škoda who moved to the Green Jersey.
+As of 2015 the jersey sponsor is the optical retail company Krys, replacing Škoda who moved to sponsorship of the green jersey.